kuber-to-prabhupad/Project1/Meeting/Meet 1.md

-# Hare krishna! minutes of meet is in process
+# Hare krishna! minutes of meet is under process